-We then heard the news that my eldest brother had been killed in Kuwait.
-Nothing would ever be the same.
-When my father and surviving brother managed to get out, we started to try and rebuild our lives.
-I remember the first Christmas, when my mum made a beautiful effort to give everyone a lovely memory.
+The first Christmas, my mum made a beautiful effort to give everyone a lovely memory.
 No one wanted Christmas.
 She tried so hard.
 We went through the motions and trying to bring back some elements of what we had stripped from us.

 In Kuwait, what really left an imprint, was a sense of being forced out of a home.
 I never wanted to be forced out of a house again.

-There isn’t a huge number of people who have been here their whole lives, but there is a very strong sense of community.
+Where we live, not many people have been here their whole lives, but there is a very strong sense of community.
 It’s lovely when the village gets together and there is a bonfire and jazz on the green.
 I enjoy feeling settled somewhere where other people are also settled around me.
-But there are parts of me that don’t fit in here.

-At the same time, I feel like my sense of home is something that has now become portable for me.
+But sense of home is something that's now portable.
 I’ve been able to find home in abstract ways more than I’ve been able to find it in concrete ways.